Read time: 5 minutes

 4. Memory game

 Remember playing Simon Says when you were younger?
-That’s an example of a memory game that can boost cognitive abilities and delaying brain aging.
+That’s an example of a memory game that can boost cognitive abilities and delay brain aging.
 By actively engaging the brain in exercises that challenge memory recall.
 As an adult, you can opt for something a bit more adult than Simon Says.
 Memory games can be built into your day by lessening your reliance on technology to remember things for you.
 For example, try to memorize a map before you head to a new destination rather than relying on your GPS.

 There are also several smartphone apps or card games that can help you improve your memory.
 This will improve your working memory capacity and enhance your ability to retain and retrieve information.
 Regular practice of these games stimulates the brain’s memory-related neural networks, promoting neuroplasticity.
 And potentially mitigating age-related memory decline.

-5. Mental math
+5. Mental Math

 Have you ever had to pull out a calculator to determine how much tip to leave your server?
 Or find yourself forgetting what 8 times 6 is?
 Practicing mental calculations, without a spreadsheet or calculator, is beneficial for the brain.
 Performing calculations mentally, without external aids, challenges the brain’s processing and problem-solving abilities.
-It also stimulate the brain’s mathematical neural networks.
+It also stimulates the brain’s mathematical neural networks.
 This improves mental agility, numerical fluency, and overall cognitive function.
-Thus making it an effective strategy for maintaining brain health as we age.
+Thus, making it an effective strategy for maintaining brain health as we age.

 6. Brain training apps

 Brain training apps are a convenient and accessible way to engage in cognitive exercises.
 They offer a variety of games and challenges that target different cognitive skills such as memory, attention, problem-solving, and logic.
-Thnk of them as a digital educational workbook for adults.
+Think of them as a digital educational workbook for adults.
 Daily use can provide mental stimulation and promote engagement with cognitive tasks.
 They also contribute to maintaining cognitive function and delaying brain aging along with other lifestyle habits.
 Many of them will even measure your brain’s current abilities and see how they improve over time.